tonyschwebach/horiseon-refactor/README.md

 - Make the webpage mobile friendly.

-- Navigation links go to a destination
+- Navigation links go to a destination.

+---

-# Contributor Covenant Code of Conduct
+## Contributor Covenant Code of Conduct

-## Our Pledge
+### Our Pledge

 We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body